What content strategy and technology will leading brands use in 2024?

 Brand salience deals with how knowledgeable a customer is about a branded product or service.

-Similarly, each time a customer decides to make a purchase from a brand, salience is how clearly they can recall different factors such as values.
+Similarly, each time a customer decides to make a purchase from a brand, salience is how clearly they can recall different factors such as values, which is crucial for building strong brand equity.

 How to achieve it